mautic/mautic-community-handbook/pages/03.community-portal/07.conversations/docs.md

 It’s possible to have multiple participants in a conversation.

-For this, you need to follow the same step via the conversations icon, but this time invite up to nine people to the conversation.
+For this, you need to follow the same step via the conversations icon in the main menu, but this time invite up to nine people to the conversation.

 ## Group conversations